 Research on the floral diversity of the Junput as known planted mangrove area focuses mainly on commercially significant species and a select few others.
 Based on the findings of the study, it was revealed that 35 mangrove and mangrove associates species were identified, classified in 24 family (Graph 2), in which 6 flora are true mangrove species, 12 mangrove associates species, 16 beach flora and 1 back mangrove species (Table 1, Plate 1, Plate 2).
 In this study, the IUCN status (Graph 1) for planted mangrove area flora species was shared by 19 numbers of Not Evaluated, 15 numbers o Least Concern and 1 number of species were Endangered.

-Table 1: Mangrove speies/ Mangrove associate / Beach flora/Back mangrove/ Coastal flora enlisted at Junput Mangrove, East Midnapore, West Bengal, India
+Table 1: Mangrove species/ Mangrove associate / Beach flora/Back mangrove/ Coastal flora enlisted at Junput Mangrove, East Midnapore, West Bengal, India